-2 INSTALL THERMOSTAT
+INSTALL THERMOSTAT

-Install room thermostat (ordered separately) on an inside wall approximately in the center of the conditioned area and 5 feet (1.5m) from the floor.
-It should not be installed on an outside wall or where it can be affected by sunlight or drafts.
+Install room thermostat (ordered separately) on an inside wall in the center of the conditioned area and 5 feet (1.5m) from the floor.
+The thermostat should not be installed on an outside wall or where it can be affected by sunlight or drafts.

-NOTE - 24VAC, Class II circuit connections are made in the control panel.
+NOTE - 24VAC, Class II circuit connections are made in the control box.